AjayKMehta/setup-machine/NeovimNotes.md

 <kbd>,</kbd> repeats the last find motion in the opposite direction.

+### Forcing a motion to be linewise, charwise or blockwise

+When a motion is not of the type you would like to use, you can force another type by using "v", "V" or `CTRL-V` just after the operator.

+For example:

+`dj` deletes 2 lines.

+`dVj` deletes from the cursor position until the character below the cursor (LINEWISE).

+`d<C-V>j` deletes the character under the cursor and the character below the cursor (BLOCKWISE).

+To force a linewise motion to be charwise, use `v`.

 ### Misc

 <kbd>h</kbd>, <kbd>l</kbd> are used for navigating left and right.